scalalandio/chimney/docs/docs/supported-transformations.md

       // Right(value = UserName(value = "user name"))
     }
     ```

+!!! tip

+    If you are not sure whether the derivation treats your case as wrapper conversion, [try enabling macro logging](troubleshooting.md#debugging-macros).

 If the flag was enabled in the implicit config it can be disabled with `.disbleNonAnyValWrappers`.

 !!! example